dridk/snp_location/README.md

 # snp_location
-Compare snp location between two personal human genom.
-This pipeline create binning of [bin_size]pb across the whole genom.
-For each bin, it counts how many snp stay there for [first] and [second] human genom.
+Compare snp location between two human genom.
+This pipeline create bins across the whole genom and count how many SNP they are.
-It computes the correlation plot and an ideogram.

 ## Requirement
 * Snakemake